rthomp10/8BitPowerALU/README.md

 # 8BitPowerALU
 This is an 8-bit power ALU.
-The ALU takes a single 8-bit value and an opcode, performs the chosen operation, and the resut is to be fed back as an input and accessable as an output.
+The ALU takes a single 8-bit value and an opcode, performs the chosen operation, and the result is to be fed back as an input and accessible as an output.

 ![Original Block Diagram](https://github.com/rthomp10/8BitPowerALU/blob/master/block_diagram_initial.png "Initial Block Diagram")